-We've summarised the key legislation and regulations affecting companies trading in the UK, and shaping the content of Skillcast Course Libraries.
+Here's a list of key legislation and regulations that define the corporate compliance landscape and inform the content of the Skillcast Course Libraries.

-The First Money Laundering Directive (Council Directive 91/308/EEC) provided the initial framework for the subsequent Second and Third Directives.
+The First Money Laundering Directive (Directive 91/308/EEC) (1AMLD) provided the initial framework for the subsequent Second and Third Directives.

 It was passed to ensure a universal approach was adopted by the EU Member States to combat the problem of money laundering, thus protecting the EU Single Market.

-The EU implemented the Fourth Money Laundering Directive ((EU) 2015/849) in June 2017 to bring a more risk-based approach to tackling money laundering and counter-terrorist financing.
+The 4AMLD introduced the current risk-based approach to legislation tackling money laundering and counter-terrorist financing.

-The changes impose new responsibilities on businesses, addressing issues including Enhanced Due Diligence (EDD), Politically Exposed Persons (PEP), new technologies and beneficial ownership.
+5AMLD imposed new responsibilities on businesses, further addressing issues including Enhanced Due Diligence (EDD), Politically Exposed Persons (PEP), new technologies and beneficial ownership.

 Alternative Investment Fund Managers Directive (2011/61/EU).

 This Act supplements the Terrorism Acts of 2000 and 2006 by further defining terrorist activities and heightening the powers of police and enforcement authorities to deal with suspected terrorists and terrorist activities proactively.